IdanTzurdecker/EdgeCrdtReportTracker/README.md

 ### Conflict Resolution Strategy

+All elements in Vector_A are less than or equal to Vector_B, and at least one element in V_A is strictly less than Vector_B

+** When comparing**

 1. **Check Causality**: Use vector clocks to see if one update happened after the other
     - If one version is clearly newer → accept it (no conflict!)